Skip to main content

 Aims

 • To provide a research-led capstone module in Chemistry, where BSc students in their final year can develop independent research skills, group-work skills and business skills.
-To allow students to develop their expertise in chemistry through independent study and peer-presented lectires, guided by discussion groups with a staff member.
+To allow students to develop their expertise in chemistry through independent study and peer-presented lectures, guided by discussion groups supervision sessions with a staff member.

 • To broaden the student's knowledge of chemical principles, particularly those that impact, technology, health, industry and the environment.